Merkoba/Meltdown/arguments.md

 This is to adjust how the stream is printed when streaming live.

 If 0, the buffer is not used and prints immediately.

+---

+>delay

+Delay in seconds between each print when streaming.

+For example `--delay 0.25` would print more frequently compared to `--delay 1.0`.

+This might be useful if you don't want to overwhelm the interface with very frequent prints.

+You can use this and `buffer` to control the printing process.